1st Monmouthshire Artillery Volunteers: 1/IV Welsh Brigade, RFA

 Meanwhile, after suffering appalling casualties at Gallipoli, 53rd (Welsh) Division had been withdrawn to Egypt to refit.
 On 30 January 1916 the divisional artillery was ordered to rejoin the rest of the division.
-The batteries entrained at Pont-Remy, embarked at Marseilles on 3 February and disembarked at Alexandria on 11 February.
+The batteries entrained at Pont-Remy, embarked at Marseille on 3 February and disembarked at Alexandria on 11 February.
 By 22 February the artillery had rejoined the division at Beni Salama.
 For the rest of the year the recuperating division was stationed in the Suez Canal defences.

 In May 1916 the Territorial Force field brigades were numbered, the 1/IV Welsh being designated CCLXVIII (268) Bde, RFA, and the batteries became A, B and C. Then on 25 December 1916 the divisional artillery was reorganised: A Bty was broken up between B and C Btys (to make them up to six guns each) and they were redesignated A and B, while B Battery (the former 2nd Glamorgan Bty) joined from the old CCLXV (I Welsh) Bde and became C (Howitzer) Bty, equipped with 4.5-inch howitzers.
 The brigade itself was redesignated CCLXVI (266) Bde.
 53rd (W) Divisional Ammunition Column had remained in France, and was reformed in Egypt by abolishing the Brigade Ammunition Columns.

 Gaza

 Early in 1917 the Egyptian Expeditionary Force launched the Sinai and Palestine Campaign by crossing the Sinai desert and advancing against Turkish forces at Gaza City.
 The First Battle of Gaza began during the night of 25/26 March when 53rd (W) Division advanced 12 mi to cross the Wadi Ghuzzeh, with CCLXVI Bde following 158th (North Wales) Infantry Brigade.
-Despite the darkness and morning fog – 158th Brigade lost its way and arrived late – the infantry were in position by 08.30 and at 10.10 CCLXVI Bde opened fire on Ali Muntar.
-However, the attack orders were late reaching the infantry, and the main bombardment did not begin until 12.00.
+Despite the darkness and morning fog – 158th Brigade lost its way and arrived late – the infantry were in position by 8:30 and at 10:10 CCLXVI Bde opened fire on Ali Muntar.
+However, the attack orders were late reaching the infantry, and the main bombardment did not begin until 12:00.
 The division's attack went well, with 158th Bde establishing a lodgement at Ali Muntar, but the artillery was too weak to suppress the Turkish fire – CCLXVI Brigade had to support the frontage of two infantry brigades, and there were not enough forward observation officers (FOOs) or signal cable – and casualties were heavy.
-By 18.30 the division had taken all its objectives and its troops were in the eastern streets of Gaza when the attack was stopped for lack of water.
+By 18:30 the division had taken all its objectives and its troops were in the eastern streets of Gaza when the attack was stopped for lack of water.
 Although 53rd (W) Division consolidated its position, it was very congested by next morning, with the guns of 53rd (W) and 54th (East Anglian) Divisions firing back to back.
 The infantry were withdrawn to Wadi Guzzeh the following day.